 Super easy, folks,

-We’re going to boil up a little bit of water and let our chai tea steep in there for a few minutes.
+Step 1: We’re going to boil up a little bit of water and let our chai tea steep in there for a few minutes.

-Then we’ll add the milk and bring to a boil so the whole thing is nice and hot.
+Step 2: We’ll add the milk and bring to a boil so the whole thing is nice and hot.

-We’re going to fish out the tea bags (or strain if you’re using loose tea) and then add the pumpkin purée, maple syrup, MCT oil (if using) and spices.
+Step 3: Fish out the tea bags (or strain if you’re using loose tea) and then add the pumpkin purée, maple syrup, MCT oil (if using) and spices.

-Now we’re going to blend it all up.
+Step 4: Blend it all up.
 I recommend using an immersion blender right in the pot if you have one.

 You can also pour the mixture into a stand-up blender, but BE REALLY CAREFUL when blending hot liquids.
 They’re super volatile and can expand and blow a hot mess all over you and your kitchen.